zevv/npeg/README.md

  ['x','y','z'] # matches any character from the set
 ```

-The set syntax `[]` is flexible and can take multiple ranges and characters in one
+The set syntax `[]` is flexible and can take multiple ranges and characters in
-expression, for example `['0'..'9','a'..'f','A'..'F']`
+one expression, for example `['0'..'9','a'..'f','A'..'F']`.
+For ranges the
+alternate syntax `['a'-'z']` can be used as well

 ### Operators